Tiger Safari in India

 Best wildlife tour packages in India offer tiger safaris to top National Parks.
 Many tour packages include sightseeing as well as wildlife watching in one itinerary.
 There are many tour companies in India, one can search for their websites on the Internet.

-One must be careful while traveling to tiger reserves since they are situated in remote areas.
-Hence credit cards, travelers cheque may not be acceptable there so carry cash.
+One must be careful while travelling to tiger reserves since they are situated in remote areas.
+Hence credit cards, travellers cheque may not be acceptable there so carry cash.
 Carry medicines required by you and beverages that you like.

 Be equipped with binoculars, spotting scopes and books on birds and mammals.
 Read books on nature to enjoy the place.
 Get hold of a good naturalist if possible.